ctr-l/digital-garden/_notes/Australian government bodies/Attorney-General's Department.md

 aliases:
 - AGD
 ---
 The Attorney-General's Department is a federal government body responsible for law and justice.
+The [[Office of the Australian Information Commissioner]]

 They have partnered with Pacific Island countries to advance cybercrime law reform in line with the [[The Budapest Convention]].[^1]